WikiLeaks Founder Assange To Be free Man After US Plea Deal - UrduPoint

 The material he released through WikiLeaks included video showing civilians being killed by fire from a US helicopter gunship in Iraq in 2007.
 The victims included a photographer and a driver from Reuters.

-The United States accused Assange under the 1917 Espionage Act.
-Supporters have warned this means he could be sentenced to 175 years in prison.
+The United States accused Assange under the 1917 Espionage Act and supporters warned he risked being sentenced to 175 years in prison.

 The British government approved his extradition in June 2022 but, in a recent twist, two British judges said in May that he could appeal against the transfer.